Royal Mint Strikes D-Day Tribute Coin to Mark 80 Years

-Designed by David Lawrence with support from Imperial War Museums, the coin depicts Allied soldiers disembarking a landing craft onto the beaches of Normandy, with offensive aircraft soaring in the sky above.
-The coin design features the inscription: “D-Day 6 June 1944 Utah Omaha Gold Juno Sword.”
-The obverse side of the coin showcases the official coinage portrait of King Charles.
+Designed by David Lawrence in collaboration with the Imperial War Museums, the coin features the inscription: “D-Day 6 June 1944 Utah Omaha Gold Juno Sword.”
+The obverse bears the official portrait of King Charles.

-To commemorate the release, French sand artist Jehan-Benjamin Tarain, supported by fellow sand artist Sam Dougados, recreated the D-Day 80 coin design on Gold Beach, one of the historic landing sites.
-The sand art, scaled at 35 meters in diameter, took five hours and 30 minutes to complete.
+To celebrate the launch, French sand artist Jehan-Benjamin Tarain—known as Jben—and fellow artist Sam Dougados recreated the coin’s design in giant sand art right on Gold Beach, one of the legendary landing sites.
+The 35-metre-wide masterpiece took five and a half hours to complete.

-Rebecca Morgan, director of commemorative coin at the Royal Mint, stated, “Coins have long served as reminders of pivotal moments in history.
-We are proud to unveil this tribute to the courage and resilience of British and Allied troops eight decades ago, which will serve as a permanent reminder of their sacrifices and bravery.”
+Rebecca Morgan, director of commemorative coins at the Royal Mint, said: “Coins have long served as reminders of pivotal moments in history.
+We are proud to unveil this tribute to the courage and resilience of British and Allied troops eight decades ago.”

-David Fenton, assistant director of commercial at Imperial War Museums, added, “D-Day was the largest combined naval, air, and land operation in the history of warfare.
-This coin is a poignant reminder of those who fought so bravely and sacrificed so much during this intrepid mission.”
+David Fenton, assistant director at Imperial War Museums, added: “D-Day was the largest combined naval, air, and land operation in warfare history.
+This coin echoes the bravery and sacrifice of those who made it possible.”

-Mr. Tarain, also known as Jben, expressed his gratitude, saying, “My team and I feel very fortunate to have played a role in helping to translate the craftsmanship seen in the design of this coin into a piece of sand art on one of the beaches where troops landed.
-This collaboration plays an important reminder of the united allied effort between French and British forces 80 years ago.”
+Sand artist Jben reflected, “We feel very lucky to translate the craftsmanship of this coin into sand art on the very beaches where history was made.
+It’s a powerful reminder of the allied unity between French and British forces 80 years ago.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.